Marie20767/url-shortener/README.md

-Implementation of a URL shortener in Go using:
+Implementation of a lightweight URL shortener in Go using:

 - PostgreSQL, MongoDB and Redis for storage.